 Why does website’s navigation matter and how does it affect SEO?

-A well-designed website’s navigation enables users to quickly and easily find on the site everything they need.
+A well-designedwebsite’s navigation enables users to quickly and easily find on the site everything they need.
 That's why it's among the most important elements of technical SEO services.

 Apart from making the Internet users’ lives easier, a site’s navigation allows Google robots to crawl the page much more efficiently.
 As you can see, a proper internal link structure affects users’ satisfaction level, improves your visibility and conversion rate.
 Consequently, a correct website’s navigation has an impact not only on UX but also on SEO activities.